 Her face turned ashy.

-All he could do was gaze at her.
+All he could do was watch her.

 Finally, he agreed.
 "You will tell me everything.
-And the duration of your stay on Vegetasei, you will stay here, in my room, so you cannot inform anyone."
+And for the duration of your stay on Vegetasei, you will stay here, in my room, so you cannot inform anyone."

+Her face contorted.
 "What?!
 You're just going to lock me up here?"

 "You will not exist anymore.
 You will be gone.
 Erased.
 Dead, to everyone else.
 You will give me all the information you know, and more, if I request it."
 She endured the onslaught, grimacing.
 "You will be quarantined in here until I confirm everything you say and this war has been taken care of.
 If you're found to be honest once I take care of this problem, you will have earned your freedom.
 I will promise you safe passage to wherever.
 If you are deceiving me, well," he gave her a sinful smile, "I will punish you.
 Saiyan style...Public torture..."